Zackptg5/Audio-Modification-Library/README.md

 ### v1.7 - x.xx.2018
 * Added support for mixer_gains, audio_device, and sapa_feature xml files
 * Added 'RUNONCE' option for custom AML scripts - allows them to only be run once instead of for each audio cfg file.
 Use this if your mod has more than just audio cfg patches
+* Added COUNT variable.
+Can be used by custom AML scripts to determine how many times script has been run.
+So some things can be run only on as many times as dev wants

 ### v1.6.2 - 6.15.2018
 * Fixed mixed up libraries/effects